lol-Ddev/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 11. Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 12. Create a script that creates a directory called dir_holberton with permissions 751 in the working directory.
 13. Write a script that changes the group owner to holberton for the file hello.14.
 Write a script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
+15. Write a script that changes the owner and the group owner of the file _hello to betty and holberton respectively.